-Medicare Medical Savings Account (MSA) Plans are a type of Medicare Advantage Plan that combines a high-deductible health insurance plan with a Medical Savings Account.
-These plans are similar to Health Savings Accounts paired with a high-deductible health insurance plan.
+Medicare medical savings account (MSA) plans are a type of Medicare Advantage Plan that combines a high-deductible health insurance plan with a MSA.
+These plans are similar to Health Savings Accounts (HSAs) paired with a high-deductible health insurance plan.

 While an MSA plan can offer savings, few Medicare enrollees take advantage of it.
-Medicare MSA plan enrollment is estimated to be just 6,000 out of the 22 million people who enrolled in Medicare Advantage Plans in 2019.
+Medicare MSA plan enrollment was estimated to be only 6,000 out of the 22 million people who enrolled in Medicare Advantage Plans in 2019.
 MSA plans aren’t available everywhere, and the plans are often not well understood.
 Read on to find the answers to your questions about an MSA.

-Medicare MSAs combine a Medical Savings Account with a high deductible health insurance plan.
+Medicare MSAs combine a MSA with a high-deductible health insurance plan.
 The plans are offered by private insurers and cover any medical expense that Original Medicare covers once the deductible has been met.

 |Plan structure||High-deductible insurance plus MSA|